oriniker/DS202_FinalProject/README.md

 Observations from the graph indicate that anxiety levels fluctuated over time across all racial and ethnic groups.
 There is a notable increase in anxiety levels around time period 20, which corresponds to late November 2020, possibly due to the start of the holiday season and increased academic pressures for students.
 Subsequently, there is a gradual decline in anxiety levels until around time period 32, marking the beginning of June 2021, followed by another increase.
 Among the racial and ethnic groups, "Non-Hispanic Asian, single race" consistently shows the lowest anxiety levels, while "Hispanic or Latino" and "Non-Hispanic, other races and multiple races" tend to have higher anxiety levels throughout the observed period.

-*QUestions 4: How does the prevalence of anxiety and depressive symptoms vary across different states in the United States during the COVID-19 pandemic?*
+### Questions 4: How does the prevalence of anxiety and depressive symptoms vary across different states in the United States during the COVID-19 pandemic?*
 ```{r}
 #anxiety and depression based on location
 by_state <- depressive_anxiety_data %>%